 Remember: information is everywhere.
-Knowledge can be held by specific departments, subject-matter experts, project teams and task forces.
-It can arise through individual learners when they identify their own learning needs in the flow of work.
+Knowledge can be held by specific departments, subject-matter experts, project teams, company wikis, and task forces.
+Knowledge creation can take place through individual learners when they identify their own learning needs in the flow of work.
 This knowledge might come from meetings, webinars, discussion forums, audits, lessons learned through reviews, or performance assessments.

 Here’s an example: Joyce is a Knowledge Manager working with leaders across her organisation to identify tacit knowledge sources.
 She starts by noting down potential sources and exchanges of information happening through face-to-face meetings across her organisation.

-The second fundamental step in knowledge management is to build a knowledge stack you’ll use to capture and store information.
+The second fundamental step is to build a stack of knowledge management tools you’ll use to capture and store information.
 For example, at 360Learning we use Trello both as a project management tool and information repository.
 We also use our own learning platform and knowledge base to capture and store information.

-Back to Joyce: she works to capture the tacit knowledge she has found into explicit and organised sources of information.
-She puts a process in place that demands employees use a structured template to document information on initiatives and projects discussed in meetings.
-This is posted on a Trello card for anyone to see and retrieve at a later date, building an information management system.
+Back to Joyce: she works to capture the tacit knowledge she has found into explicit knowledge and organised sources of information.
+She puts a business process in place that requires employees to use a structured template to document information on initiatives and projects discussed in meetings.
+This new knowledge is posted on a Trello card for anyone to see and retrieve at a later date, building an information management system.